tawfik-ops/VacationTimeSys/README.md

 - **Allow overrides by HR and system admin with logging functionality:**
   - Enable HR and system administrators to intervene when necessary, with detailed logging for accountability.

+### Non-Functional:
+- ease of use
+- record all activity logs
+- performance

+### Constraints
+- The utilization of current hardware and middleware is mandatory for the system.
+- Integration with the HR department's legacy systems is required for accessing and updating employee information.
+- A web service interface must be supplied to enable other internal systems to retrieve summaries of vacation requests.

 ## List of Actors
+- Employee
+- Manager
+- HR Clerk
+- System Admin

+## Use Cases
+- Manage time
+- Withdraw Request
+- Cancel Approved Request

+## Database Design